Skip to content Skip to footer

 Over packaged foods or leftovers, choose fresh foods; light foods over rich, deep-fried ones; and hot, cooked foods over cold, heavy foods.
 The way you eat is as critical as what you eat for heart health (and general health).
 Eat moderately, what suits in your two cupped palms is the perfect ayurvedic “portion”.
 Do not miss meals, because eating three meals a day “trains” your metabolism to predict and digest your food at regular times.

-Use ginger, salt and lime to improve slow digestion.
+Use ginger, salt, and lime to improve slow digestion.
 Have lassi, made with lunch by mixing one part of fresh yogurt with three parts of cool water.
 Spike it for spice with roasted ground cumin and fresh cilantro.
 By dining late at night or eating a heavy meal at dinner, do not tax your digestion.
-Arterial plaque is a toxic matter that builds up in your blood vessels because it can not be easily eliminated by your physiology.
+Arterial plaque is a toxic matter that builds up in your blood vessels because it cannot be easily eliminated by your physiology.
 With every change of season, Dharana suggests an internal detox program to help your body flush out Ama.

 Drink plenty of hot water in the daytime; go to bed by 10 p.m.
-Eat a lighter diet rich in fiber and antioxidants from fruits, vegetables, whole grains and nuts, and avoid narcotics, alcohol and smoke, to help the body cleanse itself during the natural purification time.
+Eat a lighter diet rich in fiber and antioxidants from fruits, vegetables, whole grains, and nuts, and avoid narcotics, alcohol, and smoke, to help the body cleanse itself during the natural purification time.

-4- Exercise-
+4- Exercise

 Exercise five days a week, you do not have to do a strenuous workout.
 Regularity is the secret.
 You can exercise every single day without straining your muscles if you obey the ayurvedic concept of balaardh, exercising to half your capacity.
 For anyone, walking is an excellent exercise and also an excellent therapy.
 For a 30-minute stroll, the early morning is perfect.
 Not only will it strengthen your heart; it will prepare you for the day by charging up your circulation and your metabolism.

-5- Sleep Schedule-
+5- Sleep Schedule

-Sleep deficiency has been related to problems with blood pressure, stress and other factors that raise the risk of heart disease in clinical studies.
+Sleep deficiency has been related to problems with blood pressure, stress, and other factors that raise the risk of heart disease in clinical studies.
 In preserving health, Ayurveda considers sleep to be just as critical as diet.
 Practice healthy bedtime habits when bedtime draws close, preferring restful, relaxing activities to help separate the mind from the senses.
 Keep away from distractions in your bedroom: television, laptops, other work-related content.
 Keep the temperature comfortable.
 Wear cozy, organic pajamas made from cotton.
 In the evening, stay away from stimulants.
 Go to bed by 10 p.m.
 Act to keep you safe and energetic during the day, early to bed and early to rise.

-Dharana Wellness Centre, a wellness retreat near Mumbai, focuses on holistic health which includes physical, mental and spiritual balance.
+Dharana Wellness Centre, a wellness retreat near Mumbai, focuses on holistic health which includes physical, mental, and spiritual balance.
 One of the key ideologies of this eco wellness retreat lies in the holistic approach.
 As an Ayurvedic healing center in India, Dharana combines the use of an integrative, modern approach for holistic health with Modern diagnostics with traditional practices like Yoga and Ayurveda to ensure a sustainable wellness journey.